mateolafalce/Decentralized_stock_exchange/README.md

 # Decentralized Stock Exchange
-A decentralized stock exchange in the Solana Blockchain
+A decentralized stock exchange in the Solana Blockchain.